17 Top Web Design Trends to Inspire Your Projects in 2022

 17. No-code tools

 No-code tools will have a large impact on the future of software and web development.
 These tools allow anyone to create complex websites and web applications without writing code.
 Platforms like Webflow, Bubble, and Carrd make it easy to visually design and launch custom sites without any coding knowledge—they shorten the development time and allow digital products to deploy and iterate much faster.
+For Webflow specific sites, it's recommended to look for a Webflow designer who can utilize a no-code stack to create custom web solutions.

 What Are web design trends?